Comparison of Simulations of Convective Flows

 {\bf Conclusion}

-In this contribution, we have shown that coupled fluid and thermal flows that characterize natural convection can be simulated in two space dimensions with a D2Q13 lattice Boltzmann scheme.
+In this contribution, we have shown that coupled fluid and thermal flows that characterize natural convection can be simulated in two space dimensions with a single D2Q13 lattice Boltzmann scheme by imposing the conservation of mass, momentum and energy.
 We have tested our approach by a progressive complexification of the test cases.
-The de Vahl Davis test case gives encouraging results when we compare our result to previous ones obtained with a D2Q9-D2Q5 coupled approach or with a direct simulation of the compressible Navier Stokes equations with finite differences.
-Nevertheless, complementary studies are necessary to improve this method of simulation.
+Observe that strong compressible effects including the simulation of shock waves have not been considered in this contribution.
+The de Vahl Davis test case for natural convection gives encouraging results when we compare our result to previous ones obtained with a D2Q9-D2Q5 coupled approach or with a direct simulation of the compressible Navier Stokes equations with finite differences.
+Our results show that a lattice Boltzmann model with a single D2Q13 distribution that conserves mass, momentum and energy gives results that compare better to direct Navier-Stokes simulations with finite differences than with simulations obtained with the Boussinesq approximation.
+Nevertheless, complementary studies are necessary to improve this method of simulation and confirm our results.